boris-kz/CogAlg/README.md

 It’s a hierarchical search for patterns, by cross-comparing inputs over incremental distance and composition.
 First-level inputs are single variables, such as pixels, and higher-level inputs are multi-parameter patterns formed on lower levels.
 Parameters (variables) include match and miss per variable compared on lower levels.
 Hence, higher-level patterns are more complex: variables per pattern selectively multiply on each level.

 I define pattern as contiguous span of inputs forming the same sign of difference between input and feedback (part 2).
 There can be multiple orders of feedback, forming corresponding orders of overlapping patterns.
-First-order feedback is prior input, and patterns are spans of inputs with increasing or decreasing magnitude.
+First-order feedback is prior input (pixel), and patterns are spans of inputs with increasing or decreasing magnitude.
 Second-order feedback is average higher-level match, and second-order patterns are spans of inputs with above- or below- average match to prior inputs.
 And so on, with relatively longer-range feedback compared to higher order of match between input and shorter-range feedback.

 First-order match and miss are formed by cross-comparing inputs, over selectively extended range of search.
 Basic comparison is inverse arithmetic operation between two single-variable inputs, starting with adjacent pixels.
-Specific match and miss is determined by power of comparison: Boolean match is AND and miss is XOR, comparison by subtraction increases match to a smaller comparand and reduces miss to a difference, comparison by division increases match to a multiple and reduces miss to a fraction, and so on (part 1).
+Specific match and miss are determined by power of comparison: Boolean match is AND and miss is XOR, comparison by subtraction increases match to a smaller comparand and reduces miss to a difference, comparison by division increases match to a multiple and reduces miss to a fraction, and so on (part 1).

 To generalize, match is lossless compression per comparison.
 Match between patterns is a combined match between their variables.
 Search expansion is strictly incremental, to enable fine-grain selection of comparands.
 Thus, there is a unique set of operations per level, hence a singular in “cognitive algorithm“ (CogAlg below).
 Within a level, search is incremental in distance between inputs and in their derivation order (part 4, level 1).
 Between levels, search is incremental in compositional scope and number of derived variables per pattern.